AyTuhEh4624/ITS132-PROJECT-LAWS/README.md

 ```
 npm install
 ```

+## How to Edit
+mern/server/routes
+database handling files

+mern/server/server.js
+if you're adding more files to handle database, make sure to integrate in server.js

+mern/client/src
+frontend stuff, should be self-explanatory

 ## How To Run
 Create the file `mern/server/config.env` with your Atlas URI and the server port: fill in `<username>` and `<password>`